sumitsahu18/Github-profile-viewer/README.md

 3. Add animations

 # License
-This project is free to use.   abhi maine isse esa bna diya jisse lage ki mane banaya hai
+This project is free to use.